 You also get satellite navigation, smartphone mirroring for Apple and Android devices and electrically adjustable lumbar support so you can while away hundreds of motorway miles without worrying about lower-back pain.

 Pick a mid-range GT-Line S car and you’ll get a panoramic glass roof to make the Stinger’s interior as airy as possible, a beefier 15-speaker Harman Kardon stereo and a nifty 360-degree camera system that helps make parking a breeze – you’d have to pay extra for that in an Audi A5 Sportback.

 Fork out for a top-spec GTS model and you’ll get extra lumbar support and a memory function for the front seats – ideal if you share the car with someone much taller or shorter than you.

 Remove the Kia logo from the steering wheel and your passengers would have no idea they were sitting in a car that shares a badge with the humble Picanto…

 Every Kia Stinger GT comes with an eight-inch touchscreen infotainment system that sits up on top of the dashboard so you can glance at it easily as you drive along.
 There’s also a bunch of expensive feeling metal shortcut buttons so you can switch between its key features easily on the move.

-You do get a neat split-screen home page that’ll show both a map and a menu at once so you won’t miss upcoming sat-nav directions, but it doesn’t feel as modern as the super-slick systems you get in an A5 Sportback or 4 Series Gran Coupe.
+You do get a neat split-screen home page that’ll show a map and a menu at once so you won’t miss upcoming sat-nav directions, but it doesn’t feel as modern as the super-slick systems you get in an A5 Sportback or 4 Series Gran Coupe.

 That said, it’s still pretty responsive and inputting a postcode into the standard-fit sat-nav is a breeze.
 Adding waypoints or adjusting your route is a doddle and you can even mirror your Apple or Android phone’s display to use your favourite navigation apps instead of Kia’s own system.